-Plus, the user-generated food database is not always accurate, and this means that the calorie information for some foods in the MyFitnessPal app may not be correct.
+Plus, an app like MyFitnessPal has a user-generated food database, which is not always accurate.
+This means that the calorie information for some foods in the MyFitnessPal app may not be correct.

 3. Inaccuracy in Tracking Activity

 It is essential to enter the activity information into MyFitnessPal accurately.
-If you do not accurately track or enter your activity, it will be challenging to picture your calorie expenditure accurately.
+If you do not accurately track or enter your activity, it will be hard to calculate your calorie expenditure accurately.

-For example, if you only track your walk but do not include other activities such as jogging or biking, your calorie expenditure will be underestimated.
+For example, your calorie expenditure will be underestimated if you only track your walk but do not include other activities such as jogging or biking.
 Similarly, if you do not accurately enter the duration or intensity of your workout, your calorie expenditure will be inaccurate.